Learn About the Properties and Uses of Brass Metal

 Brass is most often produced from copper scrap and zinc ingots.
 Scrap copper is selected based on its impurities, as certain additional elements are desired in order to produce the exact grade of brass required.

 Because zinc begins to boil and vaporizes at 1665°F (907°C), below copper's melting point 1981° F (1083°C), the copper must first be melted.
 Once melted, zinc is added at a ratio appropriate for the grade of brass being produced.
 While some allowance is still made for zinc loss to vaporization.

 At this point, any other additional metals, such as lead, aluminum, silicon or arsenic, are added to the mixture to create the desired alloy.
 Once the molten alloy is ready, it is poured into molds where it solidifies into large slabs or billets.
 Billets - most often of alpha-beta brass - can directly be processed into wires, pipes, and tubes via hot extrusion, which involves pushing the heated metal through a die, or hot forging.

 If not extruded or forged, the billets are then reheated and fed through steel rollers (a process known as hot rolling).
 The result is slabs with a thickness of less than half an inch (<13mm).
 After cooling, the brass is then fed through a milling machine, or scalper, that cuts a thin layer from the metal in order to remove surface casting defects and oxide.

 Finally, the sheets are sawed and sheared to produce the width and length required.
-All sheets, cast, forged and extruded brass materials are given a chemical bath, usually used hydrochloric and sulfuric acid to remove black copper oxide scale and tarnish.
+All sheets, cast, forged and extruded brass materials are given a chemical bath, usually one made of hydrochloric and sulfuric acid, to remove black copper oxide scale and tarnish.